Abbast/GitHub_Challenge/README.md

 # GitHub_Challenge

 This is the README file for the GitHub_Challenge repository.
-This was part of a challenge involving Git Bash commands.
+This was part of a challenge involving Git Bash commands